-Your household insurance can in some cases also protect your electric bike.
+Your household insurance can, in some cases, also protect your electric bike.
 But to be 100% covered, you have to subscribe to specific guarantees.
-An example of France.
+Let’s see how e-bike insurance works in France and in Switzerland.

 Fast, practical and eco-friendly, electric-assisted bicycles seem to be a hit in France.
 Sales of new e-bikes have exploded in recent years: 102,000 in 2015, 134,000 in 2016, and a spectacular jump to 254,870 units in 2017.